sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 [fedora]: https://getfedora.org

-One extra tool that will help is the the [zls][zls], a language server to the language, so you get autocomplete working in lightweight text editors, such as [kate][kate].
+One extra tool that will help is the [zls][zls], a language server to the Zig language, so you get autocomplete working in lightweight text editors, such as [kate][kate].